-Booby Flies Fishing Techniques
+Booby Nymph Fly Fishing Techniques

-- Start by fishing Booby Flies deep and slow in the morning, then as the day warms up start to fish your booby higher in the water.
+Start by fishing booby flies deep and slow in the morning, then as the day warms up start to fish your booby higher in the water.
 If you are catching weed use a longer leader to keep the booby higher in the water.

-- Try two different boobies on the same cast, some days the point fly will work but on others days the the dropper catches the fish.
+Try two different boobies on the same cast, some days the point fly will work but on others days the the dropper catches the fish.
 Use a tip of mid action rod, definitely not use a soft fly rod as you will be unable to set the hook at a distance.

-- Use a non or low stretch backing to help set the hook when fishing at distance.
+Use a non or low stretch backing to help set the hook when fishing at distance.
 This will help your catch rate by converting more takes into fish.Fluorocarbon is best for distance setting of hooks as it does not stretch, standard monofilament can stretch considerably.

-- Give one big strip to create a disturbance before starting a slow figure of eight retrieve.
+Give one big strip to create a disturbance before starting a slow figure of eight retrieve.
 In winter the main diet of Rainbow Trout will be fry or small black buzzers.
 Use a white or dark colored booby instead of a bright orange colored one.

 A deadly rig is to use a sinking flyline with a fly leader with droppers.
 On the point put the Booby Fly, on the droppers put trout buzzers, diawl bach nymphs or cruncher fly patterns.
 The sinking fly line takes the washing line rig down, sometimes to the bottom of the lake.
 The Booby fly as it is buoyant lifts the leader up through the water and the dropper flies are raised above the lake bed.
 Simply slow retrieve, pause and repeat with this deadly rig.
 It will lift fish when oter fishermen are simply not catching.
 Washing Line rigs can be used mid water or at the bottom of the lakes depending where the fish are.
-Try this with Booby Flies, it is a deadly fly fishing technique.
+Try this with a Booby Fly, it is a deadly fly fishing technique.